dhoyle/splicedocs-jekyll/pages/SQLReference/SystemTables/Intro.SystemTables.md

 <div markdown="1">
 ## Database Backups Tables

-{% include splice_snippets/onpremonlytopic.md %}
-These are the System Tables with backups information:
+The following table lists the System Tables with backups information:

+The tables listed in this section apply only to our on-premise database product.
+{: .noteIcon}

 <table summary="Summary table with links to and descriptions of system backup tables">
                     <col />